 Seedman recommends eating at least 1.5 to 2 grams of protein per pound of body weight, and scoring it from quality sources like lean meats, eggs, fish, and protein powders.
 And when in doubt, eat more protein.
 “Of all the macronutrients to overdo it on, protein is it because excessive amounts are more difficult for your body to turn into fat compared to carbs or fat,” he adds.

 5. Learn to cook: You don’t have to be ready for top chef, but knowing how to whip up the basics can save you from consuming secret calories and fat-fueling ingredients.
-Here’s three recipes
+Here’s three recipes:

-Place one 8-oz salmon fillet in a baking dish.
+How to make 20-minute baked salmon: Place one 8-oz salmon fillet in a baking dish.
 Season well with salt and pepper.
 Bake for 10 to 15 minutes at 400˚F. Meanwhile, heat 1 tablespoon extra virgin olive oil and half a sliced garlic clove in a skillet.
 Add 3 ounces of baby spinach and toss to cook until spinach is wilted.
 Stir in half a teaspoons of fresh lemon juice.
 Serve salmon atop spinach.

-Season one chicken breast with salt and pepper on both sides.
+How to make perfect baked chicken: Season one chicken breast with salt and pepper on both sides.
 Heat 1 tablespoon coconut oil in a cast iron skillet over high heat.
 When it starts to smoke, remove pan from heat and add chicken to hot pan.
 Add pan back to flame, reducing heat to medium-high.
 Cook for 2-3 minutes without moving to sear the chicken.
 Flip breast over and cook uncovered for an additional 2-3 minutes.
 Place the entire pan into a 350˚F oven for 8 minutes.
 Remove from oven and let sit in pan for 2-3 minutes before serving.

-Mix together 1/3 cup natural creamy peanut butter, 1 cup instant oats, 1/3 cup honey, and 1 tablespoon chia seeds.
+How to make no-cook peanut butter granola bites: Mix together 1/3 cup natural creamy peanut butter, 1 cup instant oats, 1/3 cup honey, and 1 tablespoon chia seeds.
 Refrigerate mixture for 30 minutes.
 Form roughly 1 tablespoon of mixture into small balls by rolling between fingertips.
 One ball is 100 calories.
 Store in refrigerator.

 Eat more fat: The idea that eating fat makes you fat has been dethroned hard in recent years.
 And in fact, dietary fat can help you burn more off your body—as long as you’re eating the right kinds.
 Healthy polyunsaturated or monounsaturated fats—like salmon, trout, avocado, sunflower oils, olive oil, and nuts—can decrease appetite, improve heart health, and stabilize glucose levels which can help trim body fat, Montenegro explains.